What is Arduino?

 These are easy to use and ready to power your first project.
-These boards and modules are the best choice when getting started with learning how to program the Arduino and tinkering with electronics and coding.
-For the entry level board, we’ll be using the Arduino Uno/Genuino, & Nano.
+These boards and modules are the best choices when getting started with learning how to program the Arduino and tinkering with electronics and coding.
+For the entry-level board, we’ll be using the Arduino Uno/Genuino, & Nano.
 The other boards in this category include Arduino Leonardo, 101, Esplora, Micro.

 Enhanced Feature Boards:

 Fig 2.
 Arduino Mega 2560 Board

 These have advanced functionalities and faster performance.
 These boards allow the user to experience the excitement of more complex projects.
 The other boards in this category include zero, due, mo pro, relay shield, etc. In this tutorial, we’ll use the Arduino Mega 2560.

 These boards are more advanced and they enable the user to make connected devices easily using the internet as the communication channel.
 For this tutorial, we’ll cover the Arduino YUN and the other boards in this category include: Arduino Ethernet, industrial 101, Wifi ete.

 Fig 4.
 Arduino Lilpad USB & Lilpad Main board

 These boards are used by artists and makers to improve the overall outlook of an individual by sewing the power of these electronic boards directly to the textiles.